 From time to time, we may become party to litigation or other legal proceedings that we consider to be a part of the ordinary course of our business.
 We are not currently involved in legal proceedings that could reasonably be expected to have a material adverse effect on our business, prospects, financial condition or results of operations.
 We may become involved in material legal proceedings in the future.
-To the best our knowledge, none of our directors, officers or affiliates is involved in a legal proceeding adverse to our business.
+To the best our knowledge, none of our directors, officers or affiliates is involved in a legal proceeding adverse to our business or has a material interest adverse to our business.